Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Introduction

 Yu et al.~\cite{YHWYL13} achieve randomized multi-broadcast in an asynchronous system in the case of weak devices and weak links without knowledge of their coordinates in $O((D+k) \lg n + \lg^2 n)$ time-slots.
 Yu et al.~\cite{YHWTL16} achieve randomized multi-broadcast in the case of weak devices and weak links without knowledge of their coordinates in $O(D + k + \lg^2 n)$ rounds assuming spontaneous wakeup.
-However, they allow stations the additional power of controlling the power output.
+However, they allow each station to control its power.

+Work has been done on dominating sets in the SINR model by Scheideler et al.~\cite{SRS08}.
+They present an algorithm to find a dominating set that stabilizes in $O(\lg n)$ rounds with high probability using tunable collision detection.
+Yu et al.~\cite{YHWTL16} use a randomized algorithm and power control to create a connected dominating set in $O(\lg^2 n)$ rounds with high probability.
+For a comprehensive survey on connected dominating sets in wireless ad hoc and sensor networks, we refer the reader to Yu et al.~\cite{YWWY13}.